 Planning and recruitment

-A successful cultural strategy begins before a new Allstater joins our team.
-We use data and technology to know when, where and who we need to hire — whether the candidate is internal or external.
-Then, we use our learning platforms to onboard them, which is more important now, with many of our new people beginning remotely.
+A successful culture strategy begins before an Allstater joins our team.
+We use data and technology to know when, where and who we need to hire, including whether the candidate is internal or external.
+With the rise of remote work, our online learning platforms for hiring and onboarding have been critical to our success in planning and recruitment.

 Strategic Workforce Planning

-Our Strategic Workforce Planning team within Human Resources constantly evaluates the skills, number and location of workers we need to succeed.
-We plan for workers’ shifting roles to align our talent strategy with our business strategy.
+The Strategic Workforce Planning team within Human Resources constantly evaluates the skills, number and location of employees we need to succeed.
+In line with our business strategy, our talent strategy plans for employee growth and development.

 The team reviews the areas of the business that have the most potential for disruption and works with employees to ensure the function can adapt.
-We are creating a skills-based taxonomy for employees in their roles today to identify those at risk and understand what skills may be required to meet the future needs of the business.
+We are creating a skills-based taxonomy for employees in their roles today to identify those at risk of being impacted by business disruption and understand what skills may be required to meet the future needs of the business.

-As part of Allstate’s Enterprise Resource Strategy (ERS), we assess employees’ locations and expected labor market trends across our talent centers.
-Allstate then forecasts where employees are needed and adapts hiring/internal placement to meet those needs.
-In 2019, Strategic Workforce Planning spent several months helping redefine ERS.
-We used labor market data to identify which Allstate talent centers were best suited to hire for certain skills, and developed a common framework across AORs to maximize career opportunities.
+As part of Allstate’s Enterprise Resource Strategy (ERS), we assess expected labor market trends to forecast where employees are needed and adapt hiring/internal placement to meet those needs.
+Our Strategic Workforce Planning team has redefined the ERS – we use labor market data to identify where Allstate is best suited to hire for certain skills and develop a common framework across areas of responsibility (AOR) to maximize career opportunities.

 Enterprise Talent Market and Talent Share

-With 41,860 full-time and 300 part-time global employees at Allstate, there is no better place to begin the hiring process than within our organization.
+With 54,300 full-time and 400 part-time global employees at Allstate, there is no better place to begin the hiring process than within our organization.
 Our Enterprise Talent Market philosophy and Talent Share programs support employees’ internal advancement.
-When a position opens in any department across the company, Allstate employees can apply.
+Allstate employees are empowered to apply to any open positions in departments across the company.
+Since 2017, we have supported over 17,000 Allstaters with internal placements.

-Allstate & You creates consistent orientation for all new employees, helps them connect to the company’s culture and business strategy.
-The program also helps them understand essential processes over an eight-month period and enables hiring managers to focus on role, team and AOR onboarding journey so employees can be successful.
+Allstate & You creates consistent orientation for all new employees and helps them connect to the company’s culture and business strategy.
+It helps them understand essential processes over an eight-month period and enables hiring managers to focus on role, team and AOR onboarding to ensure employees’ success.

 Work flexibility and remote working

-Flexibility makes Allstate a more attractive employer.
-Many Allstate employees already had flexible work options, but the COVID-19 pandemic in 2020 demonstrated just how flexible work can be.
-In just one weekend, we transitioned 95% of our workforce to remote working.
-To support them in working remotely for an extended period, we invested $14 million in a program that provided employees with equipment to effectively work from home.
+Flexibility is one thing that makes Allstate an attractive employer.
+Many Allstate employees already had flexible work options, but the COVID-19 pandemic demonstrated just how flexible work can be.
+At the start of the pandemic, we transitioned 95% of our workforce to remote working in just one weekend.
+In 2020, to support employees through remote work, we invested $12 million in a program that provided new employees with equipment to effectively work from home.
+As of 2021, we have currently invested an additional $9 million in the program to ensure our employees remain supported.

-After the pandemic, Allstate plans to maintain a flexible, hybrid work model to continue to better meet employees’ needs.
-We anticipate our physical office capacity to reduce about 50%.
+Allstate plans to maintain a flexible, hybrid work model to continue to better meet employees’ needs and choices.
+We anticipate our real estate footprint will reduce by about 50% in 2022 when compared to a 2020 baseline.

 Performance management conversations